EmanuelaBoros/chrono-gliner/README.md

 # HistoricalGLiNER: Label-aware and temporally adapted NER for historical documents

-**ChronoGLiNER** is an experimental label-aware named entity recognition system for historical documents.
+**HistoricalGLiNER** is an experimental label-aware named entity recognition system for historical documents.

 It evaluates GLiNER-style open-label NER on HIPE-style historical newspaper data.
 Instead of training only fixed BIO tags, ChronoGLiNER uses semantic label prompts such as `person`, `historical place`, `administrative institution`, or `date expression`.